Scott1974-1/TL-D3/README.md

 6- Configuring the Printer in Klipper.
 <br>
 7- Testing and completion.
-<br><br>

-This will be a good collection of Files, Data and resources required to build this project.<br>
-Everything should be in one place and easy to access when needed.
-<br><br>
 <b>- See the cura profiles folder for all the cura profiles needed for the TL-D3 Pro.
 Very useful for getting cura setup.<br>- The STL's posted here are very useful for making your TL-D3 Pro more compatible of doing better cleaner prints.</b><br>
 <br>
 The information collected in the GitHub is compiled from many different locations on the internet.